 There are two methods for verifying your Google My Business listing.
 You can either (1) get a code sent to the business’ phone number or (2) have a postcard sent to the business address.
 Either process works but calling is the faster method.

 Once verified, you will be able to respond to reviews, post updates and manage your GMB listing.

 Once you have access to your Google My Business listing, make sure that all of your relevant details are accurate and up to date.
 Details include your address, phone number, operating hours.

 Additionally, make sure that you select the correct category for your business.
 You don’t want to be competing for local search results in a non-related business category.
 If you are not sure which category best suits you, see what your competitors have selected on their listings to get a better idea.

 Furthermore, enter the region or radius that your business delivers goods and services to by going to “Manage Location > Address.”
 Get in touch with one of the Pure SEO Digital Marketing Consultants if you need any advice.

 Your profile photo is the most important picture as this is the one that will have the most impressions.
 Try to find something that is appealing and eye-catching.
 Other types of images that you can upload include branding photos, interior or exterior photos of the premises and additional photos such as staff helping customers.

-Get in touch with the Pure SEO team if you need more information about Google My Business and other local SEO strategies.
-We can analyse your current local SEO portfolio and provide recommendations on how to maximise ranking potential.
-While you’re here, download the free Small Business SEO Starter Guide below.8 February 2018
+Get in touch with the Pure SEO team on 0800 SEARCH if you need more information about Google My Business and other local SEO strategies.
+We can analyse your current local SEO portfolio and provide recommendations on how to maximise ranking potential.10 August 2018